StoneT2000/Polytomizator/README.md

 #### Poly Art Auto Generation
 Algorithms run are done on a separate thread using web-workers, allowing for a nice loading screen to be displayed.

 Edge detection algorithms created through the convolution of a 3x3 smoothing kernel and 3x3 edge detection kernel.
 The kernels create a photo where edges are bright, which are detected by scanning through the entire array of pixels and for those that are bright, an 'edge' vertex is placed at its position.
-Then a for loop is run through the detected edge vertices in order of decreasing brightness, and vertices around the detected edge vertex are erased
+Then a for loop is run through the detected edge vertices in order of decreasing brightness, and vertices around the detected edge vertex are erased, a form of Poisson disk sampling.

 Then some filler vertices are placed randomly around the canvas.